zenvia/zenvia-openapi-spec/spec/tags/telegram.md

 The Telegram can be used after it's activation on Zenvia Platform.

-To activate Telegram you a need a registered Bot account on Telegram Bot API and an account information configured on Zenvia platform.
+To activate Telegram you a need a registered Bot account on Telegram Bot API and an account information configured on [Zenvia platform](https://app.zenvia.com/home/credentials/telegram/list).

-**Get in touch with Zenvia consultants to start your account creation.**

-Webhooks allow you to receive events in the configured URL.
-[Learn more here.](#tag/Webhooks)
+To be able to send messages to a contact, you first need to setup a webhook, which allow you to receive events in the configured URL.
+[Learn more here](#tag/Webhooks).

 ## Limitations